dme65/pySOT/docs/index.rst

 The main purpose of the toolbox is for optimization of computationally expensive black-box objective functions with continuous and/or integer variables.
-We support inequality constraints of any form through a penalty method approach, but cannot yet efficiently handle equality constraints.
 All variables are assumed to have bound constraints in some form where none of the bounds are infinity.
 The tighter the bounds, the more efficient are the algorithms since it reduces the search region and increases the quality of the constructed surrogate.
-The longer the objective functions take to evaluate, the more efficient are these algorithms.
-For this reason, this toolbox may not be very efficient for problems with computationally cheap function evaluations.
+This toolbox may not be very efficient for problems with computationally cheap function evaluations.
 Surrogate models are intended to be used when function evaluations take from several minutes to several hours or more.